Pharaonic/php-dot-array/README.md

 ## Documentation

-You can find the detailed documentation here in [Dot-Array Documentation](https://pharaonic.io/package/1-general-php/4-dot-array).
+You can find the detailed documentation here in [Dot-Array Documentation](https://pharaonic.io/packages/php/dot-array).

 ## Contributing

 Thank you for considering contributing to this package!
 Be one of Pharaonic team.

-## Pharaonic Sponsors

-We would like to extend our thanks to the following sponsors for funding Pharaonic packages development.
-If you are interested in becoming a sponsor, please visit the Pharaonic [Liberapay page](https://en.liberapay.com/Pharaonic) or [Patreon page](https://patreon.com/Pharaonic).

 ## License